PeterBrain/magento2-modal-overlay/README.md

 - Unzip the zip file in `app/code/PeterBrain`

 This extension is dependent on [PeterBrain Core](https://github.com/PeterBrain/magento2-peterbrain-core).
-Make sure you installed this first.
+Make sure that you have installed it first.

 ### Enable & deploy